colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/CLL_ML_full_course.md

 -  You’ll be guided throughout the process by our mentors through daily status checks.
 -  You’ll get to submit your work on Kaggle as a notebook.
 -  You’ll be building a strong LinkedIn profile visible to recruiters.
--  You will teach you to create the content and increase social media (LinkedIn) presence to build your self brand during the course(If you are interested)
+-  We will teach you to create the content and increase social media (LinkedIn) presence to build your self brand during the course(If you are interested)

 ## <div align="center"><ins>Post - course benefits</ins></div>